cesar-douady/open-lmake/doc/src/codec.md

 If access permission is at group level, the setgid bit must be set, e.g. using `chmod g+s <cache_dir>`.
 This operation may have to be done recursively if the root dir is already populated.

-When the group has read/write/execute access, best (performance wise) is to set the default ACL, e.g. using:

-`setfacl -d -R -m u::rwX,g::rwX,o::- <cache_dir>`

-Similarly, when all users have read/write/execute access, best (performance wise) is to set the default ACL, e.g. using:

-`setfacl -d -R -m u::rwX,g::rwX,o::rwX <cache_dir>`

 ## Coherence

 Some file systems, such as NFS, lack coherence.